9 Best Payroll Services for Small Businesses in 2023

 TimeTrex has an online wizard to guide you through the payroll process.
 (Source: TimeTrex)

-TimeTrex Is Featured In
+TimeTrex Is Featured in

-TimeTrex’s Community Edition comes with features that most providers typically charge extra for.
+- Feature-rich free tier: TimeTrex’s Community Edition comes with features that most providers typically charge extra for.
 Aside from employee data management and payroll, its online tools can help you time track and schedule employees.

-TimeTrex offers automatic pay runs, payroll tax calculations, custom deductions, electronic pay stubs, and free direct deposits.
+- Efficient pay processing: TimeTrex offers automatic pay runs, payroll tax calculations, custom deductions, electronic pay stubs, and free direct deposits.
 However, it doesn’t handle payroll tax filings.
 For full-service payroll that includes federal, state, and local tax payments and filings, we recommend either Gusto or Square Payroll—both are affordably priced.

-With TimeTrex’s time clock apps for iOS and Android devices, you can turn a tablet into a touchless time clock.
+- Touchless time clocks: With TimeTrex’s time clock apps for iOS and Android devices, you can turn a tablet into a touchless time clock.
 Employees don’t have to touch the device since it supports clock ins/outs via facial recognition.
 TimeTrex will automatically scan, identify, and verify a person by comparing his/her facial features from the saved image in its database.

 Justworks: Best for Companies That Need a Low-cost, High-functioning PEO